Swedish football division 2

 Division 2 is the fourth level in the league system of Swedish football and comprises 84 Swedish football teams.
 Division 2 had status as the official second level from 1928 to 1986 but was replaced by Division 1 in 1987.
-It then had status as the official third level until 2005 but was replaced once again by the recreated Division 1 in 2006.
+It then had status as the official third level until 2005 but was replaced again by the recreated Division 1 in 2006.

 Overview

-In the Division, there are 84 clubs which are divided in six groups of 14 teams each representing a geographical area.
+In the division, there are 84 clubs which are divided in six groups of 14 teams each representing a geographical area.
 During the course of a season (starting in April and ending in October) each club plays the others twice, once at their home stadium and once at that of their opponents, for a total of 26 games.
-At the end of each season the two lowest placed teams of each group are relegated to Division 3 and the twelve winning teams from the twelve Division 3 leagues are promoted in their place while the third lowest placed teams in the Division 2 leagues plays promotion/relegation play-offs against the twelve second placed teams in Division 3.
-The top team in each Division 2 group is promoted to Division 1 and the three lowest placed teams from each Division 1 league are relegated in their place.
+At the end of each season, the two lowest placed teams of each group are relegated to division 3 and the twelve winning teams from the twelve division 3 leagues are promoted in their place while the third lowest placed teams in the division 2 leagues plays promotion/relegation play-offs against the twelve second placed teams in division 3.
+The top team in each division 2 group is promoted to division 1 and the three lowest placed teams from each division 1 league are relegated in their place.

 Administration

-The Swedish Football Association (Svenska Fotbollförbundet; SvFF) is responsible for the administration of Division 2.
+The Swedish Football Association (Svenska Fotbollförbundet; SvFF) is responsible for the administration of division 2.